joren485/blog/_posts/2022-08-25-github-pages-command-injection.md

         retention-days: ${{ inputs.retention-days }}{%endraw%}
 ```

-If we look at the GitHub Actions pipeline logs of a succesful Pages deployment (where we set the directory to `/docs`), we see the values of the variables in the `tar` command:
+If we look at the GitHub Actions pipeline logs of a successful Pages deployment (where we set the directory to `/docs`), we see the values of the variables in the `tar` command:

 ```Bash
 tar \